-The great banking dilemma: technology versus data-privacy
+The great banking dilemma: innovation versus data-privacy

 Customers in the financial world are hungry for cutting edge innovations.
 Data is the fuel required by technologies to make these advances.
 New disrupting fintech players have been making these innovations happen with Revolut, Monzo, Transferwise and others picking the low hanging fruits left untouched by traditional institutions.
 So far, the great data gateways at banks and large financial organizations have been closed and heavily guarded for security reasons.